 - Based on results of the Coordinated Entry assessment, you may be prioritized for a housing intervention.
 Every attempt will be made to provide you with shelter when there is space available.

-Coordinated Entry uses the Vulnerability Index -- Service Prioritization Decision Assistance Tool (VI-SPDAT) v2.0 for both individuals and families experiencing homelessness or at very imminent risk.
+Coordinated Entry uses the Vulnerability Index -- Housing Equity Assessment Tool (HEAT) for both individuals and families experiencing homelessness or at very imminent risk.